Utah Utes men's basketball: Western movement and a return to the Final Four

 A season after the 1961 Final Four ushered in great change for Utah athletics.
 The Utes, along with the Arizona, Arizona State, BYU, New Mexico, and Wyoming decided to form the Western Athletic Conference.
 The highly competitive conference made it far more difficult for the Utes to win, as Gardner struggled in the first three years of the conference's formation.
 During that span the Utes would go 12–14, 19–9 and 17–9.
 However, by 1966 Utah was once again ready to make a national splash, after cruising to a conference championship and the program's first tournament berth since the 1961 season during that season.

-Utah forward Jerry Chambers was named NCAA basketball tournament Most Outstanding Player in 1966.

 Utah received a first round bye and faced Pacific in the semifinals.
 After a relatively easy 83–74 victory over the Tigers, Utah advanced to the Elite Eight where they would face the Oregon State Beavers.
 In a highly competitive game, the Utes came out on top, defeating the Beavers 70–64 to once again advance to the Final Four.
-This was a historical achievement for Jack Gardner, because it made him the first coach to guide two different teams to two Final Fours.
-But it was the cultural significance of this Final Four that would have far reaching historical impact and change the game of college basketball forever.
+This made Jack Gardner the first coach to guide two different teams to two Final Fours.

+Utah forward Jerry Chambers was named NCAA basketball tournament Most Outstanding Player in 1966.

 After getting by the Beavers, Utah faced Texas Western in the Final Four, with the winner advancing to play Kentucky for the national championship.
 Though the game was tight, Utah wore down at the end and the Miners edged the Utes 85–78 to advance to the national championship game.
 There Texas Western, under the leadership of the legendary Don Haskins, started five black players for the first time in NCAA Championship history.
 Texas Western would go on to defeat Kentucky, led by Adolph Rupp, to claim the 1966 national title, and would be inducted as a team in 2010.
 Though Utah lost to the Miners in the Final Four, Jerry Chambers was named the Most Outstanding Player, joining Arnie Ferrin as the only other Ute to win the award.